Let us show you some of the best day trips from Birmingham to keep you busy in 2023, all located within an hour or two of the city.

 Over 800 years of history can be seen in the Tudor houses, cobbled streets and dated pubs like Old Thatch Tavern.
 The quintessential meandering river and green livery is the perfect complement to the bustling, compact town centre.

 Surprisingly, Shakespeare’s birthplace is quaint and comfortable unlike his dramatic works.
-I highly recommend catching a show by the Royal Shakespeare Company between your Butterfly Farm visit and catching glimpses of Anne Hathaway’s cottage.
+We highly recommend catching a show by the Royal Shakespeare Company between your Butterfly Farm visit and catching glimpses of Anne Hathaway’s cottage.
 If you’re a fan of the outdoors, enjoy a boat hire for some gentle water time.

-2. The Black Country
+2. Black Country Living Museum

-Named after its pollution-coated venue, the industrial vestiges of the 18th-century coal and iron mines remain strong.
-Commonly known as the Black Country Living Museum, an open-air collective of over 50 historic buildings (both residences and shops) have been relocated into a convenient cluster.
 Exhibitions detail stories from the past, showcasing how crafts used to be made.
 You’ll see cast iron wares, locks, glassworks and more.

-At the Black Country Museum actors reenact life back in the Victorian times, throwing out random facts as they do so.
+At the Black Country Living Museum, actors reenact life back in the Victorian times, throwing out random facts as they do so.
 You can explore the underground mine here, which is pretty cool.
 One of the most popular things however, isn’t so much geographical than navigational; step on the tram which will take you around the site and onto the canal arm.

-Just 25 minutes away by car from the city, the Black Country Museum is one of the most popular day trips from Birmingham.
+Just 25 minutes away by car from the city, the Black Country Living Museum is one of the most popular day trips from Birmingham.

-3. Peak District for a day
+3. Peak District

-One of my top picks for a Birmingham day trip is definitely a day out in the Peak District.
+One of our top picks for a Birmingham day trip is definitely a day out in the Peak District.
 It’s a further drive out, about 90 minutes, but totally worth it.
 If you can stay for the weekend, then do it – the many towns and villages offer both cultural delights and hiking opportunities.

 Ashford-in-the-Water and Edensor are absolutely stunning villages that capture the British country vibe.
 If you are planning on hiking or cycling, Castleton is the perfect base.
 You’ll also want to drop by Chatsworth Estate, home to the Duke and Duchess of Devonshire; not only is it royal property and one of England’s most popular stately homes, but also features a working farm, adventure play park and all-year events.